tauri-apps/tauri-docs/docs/about/intro.md

 ## Security First

 In today's world, every honest threat model assumes that the user's device has already been compromised.
-This puts app developers in a complicated situation, because if the device is already at risk, how can the software be trusted?
+This puts app developers in a complicated situation because if the device is already at risk, how can the software be trusted?

 Defense in depth is the approach we've taken.
-We want you to be able to take every precaution possible to minimise the surface area you present to attackers.
+We want you to be able to take every precaution possible to minimize the surface area you present to attackers.
 Tauri lets you choose which API endpoints to ship, whether or not you want a localhost server built into your app, and it even randomizes functional handles at runtime.
 These and other techniques form a secure baseline that empowers you and your users.

 Slowing down attackers by making static attacks crushingly difficult and isolating systems from one another is the name of the game.
 And if you are coming from the Electron ecosystem - rest assured - by default Tauri only ships binaries, not ASAR files.